What if I choose a meal plan and then change my mind?

 When can I begin using my meal plan?

-The beginning date for when a meal plan can be used is the Friday before classes begin, whether Spring or Fall semesters.
+The beginning date for when a meal plan can be used is Sunday, January 5th at lunch for Spring 2014.

 Can my financial aid or student loans pay for my meal plan?

 Financial aid can pay for your meal plan if you have enough to cover tuition and housing charges first.
 After those charges, any remaining financial aid or student loan funds will be paid toward your meal plan.
 Financial Aid will not prepay for either ODA or 49er Account funds.

 Required housing means that purchasing a meal plan is a required part of the contract for housing.
 If you live in required housing you must purchase a meal plan each semester during your residency.

 Your 49er ID card provides access to your meal plan.
 The 49er Card system automatically (and in “real time”) keeps track of the two parts of your meal plan — the meals and the declining balance (DB).

 Meals are taken in the all-you-care-to-eat dining facilities: RDH (Resident Dining Hall), which is adjacent to the high-rise residence halls, or in Crown Commons located in the Student Union.
 The plan is accessed by swiping your 49er ID card when entering; one meal is used.
 You may either dine in or get a to-go box.

 Meals in the 'traditional' meal plans (A, B, C, and H) are reset weekly, on Monday.
 Meals unused after dinner on Sunday are not carried over into the next week.
 Meals in the block plans (D and E) are available for the semester and are counted down as they are used.